 If you’re familiar with the standard Social Security benefit formula, you’ll see the similarities in how the family benefit max formula also uses “bend points” to determine results.

-For an individual turning 62 or dying in 2019, the formula takes your AIME and applies it to the following bend points:
+For an individual turning 62 or dying in 2021, the formula takes your PIA (that’s typically the same as your full retirement age benefit) and applies it to the following bend points:

 The total sum of each of those lines is rounded to the next lower multiple of $.10 if it is not already a multiple of $.10.
 The result is the maximum family benefit if you retire or die.